PrabhjotxSingh/quickshift/TaskList.md

 20. **Develop** a comprehensive testing framework to perform load testing and ensure the platform can handle high traffic during peak periods.
 (Jacob)

 21. **Set up** version control using Git and GitHub to manage codebase efficiently and facilitate collaboration among development team members.
+(Prabhjot)

 22. **Conduct** code reviews and implement best practices for code quality and maintainability, ensuring a robust and scalable codebase.